evshvarov/csvgen/README.md

 - pguessTypes - guess on field types.
 1 by default. if 0 then all fields will be as VARCHAR 250
 - Output recordsCount - returns amount of imported records.
 - verbose 1 by default - outputs the results of class generation and data import.
+- pappend 0 by default - turn to 1 if you want to add the data in the existing table from the similar csv
+- ploaddata 1 by default - if 1 it uses LOAD DATA function to load the data from CSV.
+Should be faster and with less errors
+- pheader 1 by default -  if 1 it considers first line of the CSV as a header and skips it

 ## EXAMPLES
 ### Import Titanic data